NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

   - **Education:** The applicant's educational background is another important factor.

 **Conclusion**
--  The Random Forest model successfully demonstrates its capability in predicting loan statuses with a solid accuracy of 76%.
+-  The Random Forest model successfully demonstrates its capability to predict loan statuses with a solid accuracy of 76%.
 It effectively identifies the majority of approved loans and provides valuable insights into the most influential features affecting loan approval.
 The feature importance analysis highlights the key factors such as self-employment status, gender, number of dependents, marital status, and education level, which can guide further decision-making and model improvements.
 These results showcase the robustness and interpretability of the Random Forest model, making it a reliable choice for loan status prediction tasks.

 ### Linear Regression Models
 - Visual Examination of Numerical Columns